Skip to main content

 Phone: 902-473-1367

-How do I prepare for my appointment/visit?
+How do I prepare for my first visit with ABI Neuropsychology Services?

 You will receive a letter with your appointment time and location, as well as information on how to prepare for the appointment.

-What will happen at my appointment?
+What will happen during my appointment(s)?

-Will there be any follow up after my appointment?
+Will there be any follow up?

 There will be a follow-up appointment to discuss your assessment results and recommendations.